eleco/eleco.github.io/_posts/2015-03-26-Testing-Shell-Scripts.md

 title: Testing shell scripts
 ---

-This [story] (https://bugzilla.redhat.com/show_bug.cgi?id=1202858) highlights the potential dire consequences of undefined variables in Shell scripts.
+This [bug report] (https://bugzilla.redhat.com/show_bug.cgi?id=1202858) highlights the potential dire consequences of undefined variables in Shell scripts.

 In summary this command: